hydoai/velovision/README.md

 [Hypercycle](https://github.com/hydoai/hypercycle) is the world's first computer vision-based active cycling assistance system.
 Currently, hypercycle performs Automatic Overtake Warning (AOW) for  pedestrians, cyclists, and vehicles.
 See more about [its capabilities](https://hydo.ai) and [limitations](https://hydo.ai).

-## Tips on understanding this code

-+ The main script is `computer_vision/vision.py`.
-All submodules are called from there.
-+ In many cases, modules are self-testable.
-So if you want to understand what a module like `from subvision.intercept import intercept` does in isolation, just run that module from your terminal like `python3 intercept.py` and read the code following `if __name__ == "__main__":`.
-This should give you a good idea of what it does, and also be a 'playground' for you to make temporary experiments.
-+ Installing on desktop simply install YOLOX, then installing `hydo-dev` conda environment.
-However, installing on NVIDIA Jetson platform is more involved and takes much longer.
-Many usually pip installable packages must be installed from apt and requires other dependencies.

 ## Running on your bike